clarusway-aws-devops/ckad/pod-scheduling/step1/step1.md

-- There is a deployment named `myapp`.
-Update the image of `myapp` deployment to `clarusway/clarusweb:2.0` image with a maxSurge of 10% and a maxUnavailable of 5%.
+- Deploy a pod named `mypod` with `image=nginx:latest` on a node with label disktype=ssd.
+- Do not edit the node.